QuiteAFancyEmerald/Forgotten-Realms/README.md

 ## Credits
 - https://github.com/Lachee/discord-rpc-csharp

-Developed by QuiteAFancyEmerald, TramatizedFish, Hunter D., Spencer
+Developed by QuiteAFancyEmerald, TraumatizedFish, Hunter D., Spencer

 And lastly credits to Hollow Knight for making such an amazing game to be inspired from.